allo-/django-bingo/README.md

     * 'colorful'
 * ```FONT_PATH``` = '/path/to/font.ttf'

-include the bingo-app in your project urls.py, like this:
+Include the bingo-app in your project urls.py, like this:
 ```url(r'^', include('bingo.urls'))```

 You can use the Sites framework to add several different Bingo sites.